2016 Tim Hortons Brier

 The 2016 Tim Hortons Brier, Canada's national men's curling championship, was held from March 5–13, 2016 at TD Place Arena in Ottawa, Ontario.

 It is the fourth time the Brier has been held in Ottawa, and the fifth time the Brier has been held in the Ottawa-Gatineau region.
 It is the first time the Brier has been held in Ottawa since the 2001 Nokia Brier.

 Alberta won the Brier 9–5 in the final against Newfoundland and Labrador, giving skip Kevin Koe his third Brier title.
 With the win, the Koe rink represented Canada at the 2016 World Men's Curling Championship held from April 2–10, 2016 at St. Jakobshalle in Basel, Switzerland.
 They also represented Team Canada at the 2017 Tim Hortons Brier in St. John's, Newfoundland and Labrador and earned $225,000 for the victory.
 The bronze medal game was won by Northern Ontario.

 The total attendance for the event was 115,047, down from the 154,136 that went to the last Brier held in Ottawa.
 The attendance for the final was a sellout of 8,419, which was standing-room only in the 8,200 seat arena.

+Broomgate

+The Brier was held during the infamous "broomgate" season.
+Prior to the event, a "gentleman's agreement" was attempted at the instigation of Alberta lead Ben Hebert with the aim of stopping teams from swapping brooms among themselves, which had been an issue at that years Scotties Tournament of Hearts.
+There, some teams had swapped the skip's broom, as skips do less sweeping, and therefore would be fresher, and therefore more effective.
+However, the teams at the Brier could not come to an agreement, and so some teams took advantage of broom swapping, with Team Alberta themselves mastering the practice, helping them to win the event.